 All rights reserved.
 No part of this book may be reproduced, translated or stored in any storage retrieval device in any form or by any means, without permission in writing from Temporal Publishing, LLC.
-There are no authorized electronic or international hardcopy versions of this book.
-If the book you are reading is not a hardcopy published by Temporal Publishing LLC, you are infringing on U.S. and international copyright laws.
+There are no authorized international hardcopy versions of this book.
+If the book you are reading is not a hardcopy published by Temporal Publishing LLC or an eBook legally authorized by Temporal Publishing LLC, you are infringing on U.S. and international copyright laws.